Understanding Common Health Concerns In Adult Dogs

 4.3 Intervertebral Disc Disease

 Intervertebral disc disease (IVDD) is a condition that affects the spinal discs, causing pain, nerve damage, and paralysis in severe cases.
-It is most commonly seen in small and medium-sized dog breeds.
+It is most commonly seen in small and -sized dog breeds.
 Treatment options for IVDD can include medication, physical therapy, acupuncture, and in severe cases, surgery.
 Early detection and prompt treatment can significantly improve outcomes.

 4.4 Ligament Injuries